MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-use-generative-ai-to-create-business-model-startup/includes/3-exercise-introduce-your-idea-generate-logo.md

 As Microsoft Copilot remembers the context of the conversation, we can take the lazy way to have it create a logo from the description it already wrote.
 Ask Microsoft Copilot to create a logo for you.

-*Note: If you're using another tool, you'll need to create a prompt to generate the image.*
+*Note: If you're using another tool, you need to create a prompt to generate the image.*

 ### Steps